alright21/alright21.github.io/content/blog/_index.md

 categories:
 ---

 In this section I will publish my research on security, what I learn and my journey in this magical world!
-I am now focusing on mobile security, so this will be my main area of study, but I may also add something else, related to security or about my volunteering experience at Coderdojo.
+I am now focusing on mobile security, so this will be my main area of study.